OAGi/Score/docs/user_guide/index.rst

 user.
 End user Agency ID Lists can be transferred only to another end user.
 To transfer ownership:

-1. Go to the “Agency ID List” page by clicking the “View/Edit Agency ID List” menu item under the “Core Component” menu.
+1. Go to the "Agency ID List" page by clicking the "View/Edit Agency ID List" menu item under the "Core Component" menu.

 2. Find the Agency ID List you want to transfer its ownership.
 See `Find an Agency ID List <#find-an-agency-id-list-1>`__.